 Once upon a time, beef chuck came from the meat purveyor as a big, bone-in primal cut called a square-cut beef chuck.
-It's a complex jumble of meat, connective tissue (i.e. gristle), along with bones from the ribs, shoulder blade, and neck.
+It's a complex jumble of meat and connective tissue (i.e. gristle), along with bones from the ribs, shoulder blade, and neck.

 In the old days, about half of the beef chuck would be made into roasts (or steaks), and the rest ended up either in the grinder or sold as stew meat.